iamyle0710/metro-bike-visualization/README.md

 <br>&nbsp;&nbsp; 5.
 Design and create a mock-up of what our website should look like.
 <br>&nbsp;&nbsp; 6.
 Develop our website using the technologies mentioned above.
 <br>&nbsp;&nbsp; 7.
 Evaluate based on features testing, interactivity and visualization wheel.
-<br>\- Risk : Hard to identify data based on user types
+<br>\- Risk : Hard to identify data based on user types since the data doesn't include user id

 ## How We Work Together?
 \- Define the purpose and design ideas together in weekly meetings.